The Top Ten Things Employees Want From Their Leader

 - Career advancement and success

-By the way, do you want to learn more about proven approaches to motivating and engaging employees?
+Furthermore, do you want to learn more about proven approaches to motivating and engaging employees?
 If so, I suggest you check out this complimentary eBook: How to Motivate-No-Inspire Employees: 10 Keys to Employee Engagement.

-Are you going through many changes at work?
+Also, are you going through many changes at work?
 Download this complimentary eBook: Changing Change Management